ShenJiyuan/guide-for-linux-c/README.md

 # guide-for-linux-c

 In this directory, I will put some simple linux C codes for you to get started.
-All codes are written when I was studying Operating System Class in SJTU including file copy, shell-like programing, threading and IPC problem.
+All codes were written when I was studying Operating System Class in SJTU including file copy, shell-like programing, threading and IPC problem.
 Welcome to give any suggestions and advice.

 # list